Skip to main content

 screenshot of content direction control

-• For responsive layouts, place Layouts inside a Flex parent set to Horizontal, then allow wrapping.
+• For responsive layouts, put your child Layouts inside a parent Layout set to Display: Flex and Direction: Horizontal, then enable Wrap.

 GIF showing changing the content direction impacts design